 To set the number of initial cycles for optimal burst mode, the host should use the programmable burst read latency configuration (see Section 2.8.19, "System Configuration1 Register").

-The rising edge of RDY which is derived at the same cycle of data fetch clock indicates the initial word of valid burst data.
+The rising edge of RDY which is derived from one cycles ahead of data fetch clock indicates the initial word of valid burst data.

 3.7.4 Output Disable Mode Operation